Bourbon Vanilla Banana Bread

 Instructions

-- Spray a 9 x 5-inch loaf pan with nonstick spray.
-For the banana bread, whisk together flour, baking powder, baking soda, and salt in a large bowl.
+- For the banana bread, whisk together flour, baking powder, baking soda, and salt in a large bowl.
 Make a well in the center of the mixture.
 Combine banana, sugars, coconut oil, buttermilk, egg, bourbon, and vanilla in a medium bowl; add to flour mixture and fold in just until combined.

 - Coarsely chop 1/2 cup candied walnuts and fold into batter.
 Spoon batter into prepared pan and smooth top with an offset spatula.
 Halve remaining candied walnuts and sprinkle over batter.